Cyclic Sieving and Plethysm Coefficients: Tableaux and Symmetric Function Background

 \section{Tableaux and Symmetric Function Background}

-In this section, we discuss the basic facts about Young tableaux and symmetric functions that are necessary for this article to be understood and placed in its proper context.\footnote[1]{More comprehensive accounts of the fundamentals can be found in Stanley \cite{ec2}, Chapter 7 or Fulton \cite{Fulton}, Chapters 1-6 (of the two treatments, Fulton's is the more leisurely).
-For more details on plethysms, a reference \textit{par excellence} is MacDonald \cite{Macdonald}, Chapter 1, but the presentation is considerably more abstract.} For the sake of completeness, we begin with the definition of a composition and that of a partition.
+In this section, we discuss the basic facts about Young tableaux and symmetric functions that are necessary for this article to be understood and placed in its proper context.\footnote{More comprehensive accounts of the fundamentals can be found in Stanley \cite{ec2}, Chapter 7 or Fulton \cite{Fulton}, Chapters 1-6 (of the two treatments, Fulton's is the more leisurely).
+For more on the combinatorics of tableaux, see James--Kerber \cite{James}.
+For more on plethysms, a reference \textit{par excellence} is Macdonald \cite{Macdonald} (but the presentation is considerably more abstract).} We begin with the definition of a semistandard tableau.